 The specific number of credits an institution requires you to complete at that institution in order to graduate and earn a degree.

-The institution where you have completed course work and from which you are transferring.
+The institution where you've completed course work and from which you're transferring.
 If you transfer from National Park College, your sending institution is NPC.

 The process of completing course work at one institution and transferring credit to another.